WeLearn1314/PARDNet/README.md

 # PARDNet
-This website shares the code of the "Recovering a clean background: A parallel deep network architecture for single-image deraining" finished by Nanrun Zhou, Jibin Deng and Meng Pang, Pattern Recognition Letters (Major Revision), 2023.
+This website shares the code of the "Recovering a clean background: A parallel deep network architecture for single-image deraining" finished by Nanrun Zhou, Jibin Deng and Meng Pang*, Pattern Recognition Letters (Major Revision), 2023.

 # Prerequisites: